stat660-s21/course-questions-wiki/week-07-reflections/mwong70-stat660.md

 [TB Ch 14 Quiz, Problem 7]
 * Question (mwong70-stat660): How does the TRIM function work?
 * Answer (mwong70-stat660): The TRIM function removes trailing blanks from character values.

+[SP2 Ls 2, Problem 1]
+* Question (mwong70-stat660): What does "reinitializing" mean?
+* Answer (mwong70-stat660): Reinitializing the PDV refers to the process where the computed columns are reset to missing at the beginning of each subsequent iterations of the DATA step.

+[SP2 Ls 3, Problem 1]
+* Question (mwong70-stat660): How does the CAT function work?
+* Answer (mwong70-stat660): It converts numeric values into characters and remove leading blanks.